Violence against women: prevention through respect and equality

 - Let your child know that everyone makes mistakes.
 For example, if your child forgets to pick up milk on the way home, don’t get angry or overreact.
 Instead you might say ‘It’s easy to forget – maybe leave a note to remind yourself next time’.

 - Respect your child’s boundaries and let them know that it’s OK to say ‘no’ sometimes – for example, ‘No, I don’t want to go to Jack’s house to play’.

 - Communicate openly and sort out conflicts fairly – for example, don’t yell or be aggressive towards your child in an argument.

 It’s never too early to start talking with your child about respectful relationships.
 Early conversations and role-modelling will help your child develop and maintain respectful relationships throughout life.
-And open, early conversations also send the message that your child can come to you to talk about their relationships.
+And open, early conversations send the message that your child can come to you to talk about their relationships and emotions.